Facebook has announced a change in its policy whereby advertisements will no longer run on sections of the site with controversial content.

 to online companies, in which she invited Internet companies to a proposed 'summit':

 Recent horrific events have again highlighted the widespread public concern over the proliferation of, and easy access to, harmful content on the internet.
-Whether these concerns focus on access to illegal pornographic content, the proliferation of
+Whether these concerns focus on access to illegal pornographic content, the

-It is clear that dangerous, highly offensive, unlawful and illegal material is available through basic search functions and I believe that many popular search engines, websites and ISPs could do more to prevent the dissemination of such material.
+It is clear that dangerous, highly offensive, unlawful and illegal material is available through basic search functions and I believe that many popular search engines, websites and ISPs could do more to prevent the dissemination of such

 The debate and letter confuse legal, illegal and potentially harmful content, all of which require very different tactics to deal with.
-Without a greater commitment to evidence and rational debate, poor policy outcomes will be the likely result.
-There's
+Without a greater commitment to evidence and rational debate, poor policy outcomes will be the likely

-a pattern, much the same as the Digital Economy Act, or the Snooper's Charter.
+result.
+There's a pattern, much the same as the Digital Economy Act, or the Snooper's Charter.

 Start with moral panic; dismiss evidence; legislate; and finally, watch the policy unravel, either delivering unintended harms, even to children in this case, or simply failing altogether.